norareidy/i-need-a-reference/README.md

 Are you writing a new page for one of the drivers documentation sets?
 Do you need an existing, relatively similar page as a starting point to copy, paste, then tweak accordingly?
 Look no further.

+## Prerequisites

+First, make sure you have Rust installed.
+Follow [these instructions](https://www.rust-lang.org/tools/install) for instructions on how to do so.

 ## Installation

 On your command line, navigate to the directory that contains a subdirectory housing all